What is a tax loophole and how does it work?

 On top of those loopholes, though, very wealthy people tend to have many other tax-reducing tactics in their arsenal.
 These tactics include:

-• Borrowing money – banks and lenders are far more likely to lend to rich people, so they will often opt to take out huge loans to fund their lifestyles rather than selling anything taxable and having to foot that additional bill.
+• Borrowing money – Banks and lenders are far more likely to lend to rich people, so they will often opt to take out huge loans to fund their lifestyles rather than selling anything taxable and having to foot that additional bill.

-• Making charitable donations – donations of cash and property to eligible charitable organizations are tax deductible if itemized.
+• Making charitable donations – Donations of cash and property to eligible charitable organizations are tax deductible if itemized.
 Usually, you can deduct up to 60% of your AGI (Adjusted Gross Income).

-• Creating family partnerships – family-limited partnerships can reduce estate taxes by limiting the assets considered part of the estate and put through the probate process.
+• Creating family partnerships – Family-limited partnerships can reduce estate taxes by limiting the assets considered part of the estate and put through the probate process.
 This is only valuable to those with highly sizable estates to pass on.

-• Relocating to another state – if a person with money to spare is genuinely committed to limiting their tax liability, they may choose to relocate to one of the handful of places in the US with no income tax levied at the state level.
+• Relocating to another state – If a person with money to spare is genuinely committed to limiting their tax liability, they may choose to relocate to one of the handful of places in the US with no income tax levied at the state level.

 What tax liability reduction methods are available?